401(k) Contribution Strategy: How Much Is Enough, When to Push Higher, and What Most People Get Wrong

 The 70–80% Income Replacement Rule

-Traditional retirement planning suggests targeting 70-80% of pre-retirement income annually during retirement.
 The logic: certain expenses decrease (commuting, work attire, payroll taxes, retirement contributions themselves), while others increase (healthcare, leisure travel).
-However, this rule carries significant limitations.
+This balance directly impacts how much you should invest in your 401k today.

 When 70–80% works: Middle-income earners with paid-off mortgages, modest lifestyle expectations, and comprehensive social insurance (Social Security in US, State Pension in UK, CPP in Canada).